w3f/Grants-Program/applications/TuxedoDapp.md

 **Functionality**:
 1. Feature Parity Between Web-Based and CLI Wallets The web-based wallet will be designed to mirror the core functionality of the CLI wallet, offering seamless UTXO synchronization and token handling, ensuring that users have an equivalent experience across both interfaces
+Note : Feature Parity: Means web-based and command-line interface (CLI) wallets, have the same set of features and functionalities and both versions provide an equivalent or identical user experience by offering the same core capabilities, options.

-2. Issues Fix in web-based wallet :(issues/62)
+3. Issues Fix in web-based wallet :(issues/62)
 The current implementation of a cli based wallet allows sending inputs from multiple owners in a single transaction, but it only supports a single recipient for all specified outputs.

-3. Browser compatibility:
+4. Browser compatibility:
-Web-based wallet will ensure compatibility with at least one browser (Chrome, Firefox or Edge).
+Web-based wallet will ensure compatibility with Chrome, Firefox and Edge.

 **Blockchain Integration**:
 Web-based wallet will connect to the blockchain node to fetch relevant data.